 If you’re planning to make this ahead of time and then freeze for later, simply leave the Greek yogurt and noodles out, and add them in once the dish is thawed.

-Instant Pot Beef Stroganoff Video
+Instant Pot Beef Stroganoff

 - 2 lb. beef chuck roast

-- 1 teaspoon coarse sea salt, separated
+- 1 teaspoon coarse sea salt separated

-- 1 teaspoon ground pepper, separated
+- 1 teaspoon ground pepper separated

 - 2 teaspoons brown sugar

-- 2 tablespoons olive oil, divided
+- 2 tablespoons olive oil divided

-- 1.33 cups beef broth, separated
+- 1.33 cups beef broth separated

-- 8 oz. crimini mushrooms, sliced
+- 8 oz. crimini mushrooms sliced

-- 1/4 teaspoon fine sea salt
+- 1/4 teaspoon table salt

-- 1 medium white onion, chopped and separated
+- 1 medium white onion chopped and separated

-- 3 cloves garlic, minced
+- 3 cloves garlic minced

-- 1/4 cup red wine
+- 1/4 cup dry red wine

 - 1.5 tablespoons Worcestershire

-- 12 oz. extra wide egg noodles
+- 12 oz. extra-wide egg noodles

 - 3/4 cup 2% Greek Yogurt option to use sour cream for a more classic beef stroganoff

-- First, make dry rub.
+- First, make the dry rub.
 Mix together coarse sea salt, ground pepper, and brown sugar in a small bowl.

 - Then, season the beef roast with the dry rub.
 Be sure that the rub covers the entire piece of meat including the sides.
-Let meat sit for 15 minutes.
+Let the meat sit for 15 minutes.

 - Next, turn on the Instant Pot's 'saute' feature and add 1 tablespoon of olive oil.
 When olive oil is fragrant sear the beef roast for 2 minutes on each side or until browned.

 - Add 1/2 of the white onion (you will be adding the rest of the onion in later) and garlic to the pot and saute for 3 minutes.

 - Finally, add red wine, 1 cup of beef broth, and Worcestershire to the pot.
 Mix well and then return the beef roast back into the pot.
 Cover the Instant Pot and cook on high pressure for 75 minutes.

 - When the timer goes off, quick release pressure one last time from the Instant Pot and remove the cover.
-Add the Greek yogurt and the remaining broth (~1/3 cup) to the pot, mix well, and (finally) place the shredded beef back into the pot.
+Add the Greek yogurt and the remaining broth (~1/3 cup) to the pot, mix well and add the shredded beef back into the pot.